bhaktipatel31/netflix-clone/README.md

 * React

+This project was inspired by the Netflix interface and was reproduced for study purposes to practice React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts